ValleyAgriculturalSoftware/FeedWatch-8-Reports/README.md

 ##### Importing Into FeedWatch

 1. Open up Reports screen
-1. Right click in the empty space and select `Import Reports` or in the toolbar.
+1. Right click in the empty space and select `Import From Disk` or click the icon in the toolbar.
 1. Navigate to your report folder
 1. Select the reports and click `Import`